The International Space Station is one of the few areas of ongoing cooperation between Russia and the United States.

 “Clogged filter” problem

-The Dragon capsule in which the four passengers are traveling must dock with the space station (ISS) after a journey of just over 24 hours.
-They must then remain there for about six months.
+The Dragon capsule in which the four passengers are traveling must dock with the space station (ISS) following a journey of just over 24 hours.
+They must then remain there for regarding six months.
 Monday, the takeoff had been canceled at the last minute due to a technical problem.
 NASA explained on Wednesday that the problem concerned the routing of a liquid used for the ignition of the engines, caused by a “clogged filter“.
 The latter has been replaced and the teams are now ready to take off.

 The crew, dubbed Crew-6, is made up of NASA astronauts Stephen Bowen and Warren Hoburg, Emirati astronaut Sultan al-Neyadi, and Russian cosmonaut Andrei Fediaev.
 Sultan al-Neyadi, 41, will become the fourth astronaut from an Arab country in history, the second Emirati, but the first from his country to spend six months in space.